HISTORY OF RECORDING

 In 1877, Edison made the first successful recording, using a stylus attached to a diaphagm to make indentations in tinfoil wrapped round a cylinder.
 Subsequently, he started using wax as the recording medium.
 A few years later Berliner invented ways of recording on disks, and he was the first to be able to mass produce recordings - an essential development for distribution and sale.
 Cylinders and disks were both made and sold until Edison changed to the disk format in 1913.

-The development of electrical amplification around the time of the first world war was naturally applied to sound reproduction; but in spite of radio and the invention of the condensor microphone during that decade, it was not until 1925 that commercial records were made electrically rather than acoustically.
+The development of electrical amplification around the time of the first world war was naturally applied to sound reproduction; but in spite of radio and the inventions of the thermionic valve and the condensor microphone during that decade, it was, surprisingly, not until 1925 that commercial records were made electrically rather than acoustically.

 Early attempts to record electrically also included methods of recording on a moving photographic film, thus starting the association of sound recording with movie technology which has been important ever since.